dancer1325/rest-assured-wiki/Usage.md

 On this category we then continue by getting all the items associated with this category.
 Since there are more than one item associated with the groceries category a list will be returned and we verify this list against the `hasItems` Hamcrest matcher.

 But what if you want to get the items and not validate them against a Hamcrest matcher?
-This is also simple using the [XmlPath](http://static.javadoc.io/com.jayway.restassured/xml-path/2.4.1/com/jayway/restassured/path/xml/XmlPath.html) class:
+For this purpose you can use [XmlPath](http://static.javadoc.io/com.jayway.restassured/xml-path/2.4.1/com/jayway/restassured/path/xml/XmlPath.html):

 ```java
 // Get the response body as a String